IWU Internship Program – Experience the Possibilities!

 - Academic internships must be approved by an academic department and supervised by a faculty member.
 Interns, employers and faculty supervisors work together to complete a learning contract for the academic internship experience.

-- An academic internship requires 120-140 hours at the site, working 12-15 hours/week during the semester or full-time hours during May Term.
+- An academic internship requires a minimum of 120-140 hours at the site, working 12-15 hours/week during the semester or full-time hours during May Term.

 Do I need to pay an intern?